Olympus: a benchmarking framework for noisy optimization and experiment planning: Package overview

 In addition to experimentally-derived benchmarks, \olympus provides a suite of analytical functions traditionally used to evaluate optimization algorithms (Table \ref{tab:surfaces_list}).
 These functions include 11 analytic and smooth functions, such as the Branin and Rosenbrock functions, 5 piece-wise constant functions, and 6 Gaussian mixture model functions derived from a parent Gaussian mixture generator.
 This generator takes a number of dimensions as argument, and draws random means and covariances.
 By default, a full covariance matrix is drawn, but a diagonal matrix can also be requested.
 By fixing the random seed, the Gaussian mixture generator creates reproducible surfaces.
 In fact, the six Gaussian mixture models available have been obtained by fixing the random seed of each mountain-named surface (e.g. Everest) to the height of the respective mountain peak in meters (e.g. 8848).

 For all analytical surfaces in \olympus, it is possible to specify noise to be added to the evaluations.
 In such a way, the output of these toy surfaces will be stochastic.
 A few commonly used noise functions, like Gaussian, uniform, and gamma-distributed noise, are already implemented and readily available in \olympus.
 However, custom types of noise can also be defined by the users and provided to the surface of interest, which will then return noisy evaluations.
+Note, that noise modulations are currently only supported for experimental responses.
+However, realistic experiments might also be subject to noise on the preparation of experimental parameters, such as the dispensing of desired amounts of chemicals or controlling the temperature in an experimental setup.
+In \olympus, users may add noise to the experimental parameters by taking advantage of the \texttt{Planners} interface.

 Tab.~\ref{tab:surfaces_list} summarizes the synthetic benchmark functions available in \olympus.
 Further details as well as illustrations of the surfaces are reported in the supplementary information (see Sec.~\ref{supp_sec:surfaces}).